- Where is Raja Ampat?

 Can I leave the project site, or leave early

-If you decide you no longer wish to stay on the project and leave early, please refer to our cancellation policy in our terms and conditions, using this link, for more information on this.
+If you decide you no longer wish to stay on the project and leave early, please refer to our cancellation policy in our terms and conditions, for more information on this.

 If I cancel will I lose all my money